m0ru/bak/04_solution.md

 (as opposed to something like `matches.add` or `data.set`)
 Action-creators
-encapsule all sideeffectful computation, as opposed to the reducers which (within the limits of JavaScript) are guaranteed to be side-effect-free.
+encapsulates all computation with side effects, as opposed to the reducers which (within the limits of JavaScript) are guaranteed to be side-effect-free.
 Thus, we should do
 **as much as possible within the reducers**.